 Workplace lung disease and damage can be the result of an employer’s neglect to provide critical safety devices for workers.
 But it is a sad fact that chronic damage often takes decades to appear, so pinpointing the sources of the disease can require expert assistance.

 Employers are required to provide essential safety equipment and safe work environments.
 When they do not, sometimes the legal cause is considered negligence, which is actionable under the law.
 If you are suffering from any of the conditions mentioned in this article, and you believe it was caused by work conditions, you may want to seek legal advice.

 Injured on the Job?
 Call A Local Baltimore Work Injury Lawyer.

 Many situations can place workers at risk, including exposure to dangerous substances over an average workday.
 This includes the inhalation of toxic substances like beryllium, benzene, formaldehyde, asbestos, coal dust, silica dust, glyphosate, and other harmful chemicals.
 Steve Heisler has devoted 25 years to helping injured people and their families pursue compensation from those who caused them to be injured.
 Steve approaches each case with compassion and thorough investigation, leaving no stone unturned in his goal of obtaining justice for persons harmed by the actions or inactions of negligent employers, manufacturers and sub-contractors.
-If you or your loved one has been injured or killed in a work-related accident anywhere in Maryland, call the Baltimore injury lawyers of the Law Offices of Steven H. Heisler today at 1-855-396-2637, or use our online contact form.
+If you or your loved one has been injured or killed in a work-related accident anywhere in Maryland, call the work injury attorney in Baltimore, MD of the Law Offices of Steven H. Heisler today at (410) 625-4878, or use our online contact form.
 The initial consultation is always free.